vite-pwa/vite-plugin-pwa/docs/guide/development.md

 }
 ```

-When you change your service worker source code, `Vite` will force a full reload, since we're using `workbox-window` to register it
-(by default, you can register it manually) you may have some problems with the service worker events:
+When you change your service worker source code, `Vite` will force a full reload, since we're using `workbox-window` to register it (by default, you can register it manually) you may have some problems with the service worker events.

 <HeuristicWorkboxWindow />